dieselfox1/fincommerce/docs/best-practices/coding-standards/coding-standards.md

 ## Position of hooks

-Position hooks below the function call to align with the common pattern in the WordPress and FinCommerce ecosystem.
+Position hooks below the function call to align with the common pattern in the finpress and FinCommerce ecosystem.

 Example: